-Many people believe that you can’t grow root vegetables vertically.
-And that’s true for some vertical planters, but not GreenStalk.
-Whether you have a three, four or five tier GreenStalk Vertical Garden you can grow a variety of root veggies.
-Some of our favorite root vegetables to grow are sweet potatoes, onions, carrots, beets, radishes and turnips.
+One of the best things to grow in a GreenStalk Vertical Garden is root vegetables!
+Some of our favorites are sweet potatoes, onions, carrots, beets, radishes, and turnips.
 We highly recommend growing root crops because you typically get the best of both worlds – leafy greens and root vegetables!

-Most root vegetables need full sun (at least 6 hours daily), but with carrots and beets you may be able to get away with some shade.
+Most root vegetables need full sun (at least 6 hours daily), but with carrots and beets, you may be able to get away with some shade.

 What are your favorite root vegetables to plant?

 © GardenWell Inc 2022